Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

-A better way to find more referrals is by using the online marketing technique known as Affiliate Marketing.
+A better way to find more referrals is by using an online marketing technique known as Affiliate Marketing.

-I have included a section at the end of this Uber Driver Review to explain more about using affiliate marketing to make money with Uber.
-Jump to the end.
+I have included a section at the end of this Uber Review to explain how affiliate marketing works.

 Drive for Both Uber and Lyft

-Many drivers drive for both Uber and Lyft because sometimes one ride offers better fares than the other.
+Many people drive for both Uber and Lyft because one ride might offer better fares than the other.

 Uber Driver Payment System

-Uber collects the fares after each ride, deduct the 25% fee, then send the payment to drive weekly.
+Uber collects the fares after each ride, deducts the 25% fee, then sends the payment to drive weekly.

 The payment period is from Monday to Monday.
 Drivers receive a payment statement emailed to them on either Tuesday or Wednesday.

 Make sure to review the weekly payment statement for mistakes so you can file a dispute with Uber either through the app or visit an Uber location.